kotteletfisk/SS_OLA3/README.md

 Performance testing is done in a containerized environment with Docker.

-We use a previous OLA we did in the Software Quality course, because it provides an example application, complete with unit- integration- and system tests that are veryfiable by Maven.
+We use a previous OLA we did in the Software Quality course, because it provides an example application complete with unit- integration- and system tests that are verifyable by Maven.

 ## Deliverables: